lewiswigmore/Virus.xcheck/README.md

 ### Output
 The tool outputs the results in either JSON or CSV format, where each hash is mapped to its status ('Found' or 'Not Found') and the corresponding download URL if found.

+You can specify the output format (JSON or CSV) using the -o option followed by the desired file extension:
+- JSON: `-o output.json`
+- CSV: `-o output.csv`

 Example output (JSON):